 Common Solar Power Myths

-1. Installing Solar Panels Comes With a Huge Upfront Cost
+1. Installing Solar Panels Comes with a Large Upfront Cost

 2. Solar is Only for New Roofs

 Solar panel installation requires a checklist of specific roof characteristics, like the right materials, angle, and sun exposure.
 Newness, however, is not a factor.
 So, if a roof has a projected 25 years of life left in it—because that is how long the typical warranty is for solar panels—and is supported by a structure carrying the extra weight, it should be fine.

 Aged or damaged roofs need to be restored prior to installing solar panels.
 In the long run it is cheaper than the alternative of a collapsed roof, damage to your interior, and anything else that might come from applying too much weight on your roof.
 Did you know the cost of retrofitting or restoration work needed before installing solar panels can get lumped into the same $0-down loan?
 It can also qualify under the same federal solar tax credit (ITC)!

 If you are unsure about the condition and structural integrity of your roof, our in-house experts can help you figure it out.
 They can come by and give you a quick assessment.
 Get a free consultation, and schedule a site survey to assess the conditions of your roof and its potential for solar energy.

 If your roof is in good condition and at an angle to give you a good amount of solar energy, we can move forward.
 If not, we will not waste your time.